DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-02-28-removing-ucas-content.md

 ---
-title: Removal of UCAS content and improvements to Location pages
+title: Removing UCAS content
-description: We updated the location pages remove mention of UCAS and improved the content
+description: We updated the location pages to remove all mentions of UCAS and made other changes to the content
 date: 2022-02-28
 ---

-We updated the content on the ‘Locations’ pages in Publish to remove mention of UCAS.
+We updated the content on the ‘Locations’ pages to remove all mentions of UCAS.

 We also made some minor changes to improve the comprehension and clarity of the content on the ‘Location’ pages.

 ## What we changed

 We have:

-- corrected the guidance on the ‘Add a location’ page
+- corrected the guidance on the ‘Add location’ page
 - corrected the guidance on the ‘Locations’ page
 - moved the guidance on the ‘Select the locations for this course’ page to below the table